CPS-4 Reporting Allegations Policy

 The University’s Hotline is available to any person wishing to report suspected Improper Conduct, even anonymously.
 The Hotline can be accessed as follows:

 1.866.358.1010 (toll free)

 While not intending to preclude anyone from filing good faith reports, the Hotline is to be used for serious misconduct and violations of University policy, such as fraud, stealing, misappropriation of University property or assets, false claims to the Government, as well as other serious misconduct such as sexual assault, child sexual abuse or exploitation, patient abuse or other serious acts that involve safety to individuals or property.
-It diminishes the University’s ability to respond to those serious, urgent complaints if the hotline is flooded with more mundane matters, such as a dispute with a supervisor or other matters that are more regularly handled by another University department with the appropriate resources and expertise (for example, Human Resources, the Office of Equality and Diversity or the Office of Disability Resources).
+It diminishes the University’s ability to respond to those serious, urgent complaints if the hotline is flooded with more mundane matters, such as a dispute with a supervisor or other matters that are more regularly handled by another University department with the appropriate resources and expertise (for example, Human Resources, the Office for Institutional Equity and Inclusive Culture or the Office of Disability Resources).
 The University encourages reporting complaints to the Hotline, but also urges consideration of the proper channels in the University for such complaints.

 B. Reporting to the Chief Compliance Officer

 1. Managers, administrators and professional staff members in supervisory roles who receive a report alleging Improper Conduct shall promptly report the matter to their supervisor, an appropriate University manager and/or the Chief Compliance Officer.
 Such supervisory professional staff members are charged with exercising appropriate judgment in determining which matters can be reviewed under their authority or referred to a higher level of management or to the Chief Compliance Officer.
 The reporting supervisory professional staff member must document an oral report with a written summary of the oral report.

 C. Reporting to the Office of the President and Others